What content strategy and technology will leading brands use in 2025?

 A man holding a laptop surrounded by folders.

 Metadata is a great way to sort and simplify important information, but there are variations to consider.
 Most lists give three basic types of metadata and call it a day.
 Not me.
-Instead, this article explains six of the most crucial types in detail.
+Instead, this article explains six of the most crucial types in detail, highlighting the numerous opportunities for organizations to leverage metadata management to improve data analytics and enhance overall data governance.
 Let’s begin with a brief rundown on what metadata is.

 What is metadata?